The construction and lighting design industry have made huge efforts over the last decade, working

 light, fitness, comfort and mind.
 In respect to light, ‘The WELL Building Standard® for Light provides

-illumination guidelines that are aimed to minimize disruption to the body’s circadian system,
+illumination guidelines that are aimed to minimize disruption to the body’s circadian system, so it

 So how do we implement this lighting approach to meet the WELL standard?
 Well you are more than